byjg/php-message-queue-client/README.md

 * `Message::REQUEUE` - Requeue the message
 * `Message::EXIT` - Exit the consume method

+## Consumer Client

+You can simplify the consume method by using the ConsumerClientTrait.
+See more details in the [docs/consumer-client-trait.md](docs/consumer-client-trait.md).

 ## Connectors

 The connectors are the classes responsible to connect to the message queue server and send/receive messages.